CodeYourFuture/syllabus-archive/js-core-2/lesson9.md

 ## Homework
 1. Finish the Bowling Kata that we worked on today.
 If you have 'finished' it in class, continue refactoring it to clean up the code.
-2. Do another Kata from http://kata-log.rocks/tdd.html - Suggestions (in order from easy to difficult) - Roman Numerals, Mars Rover, Tic Tac Toe.
+2. Do another Kata (Test Driven is mandatory!) from http://kata-log.rocks/tdd.html - Suggestions (in order from easy to difficult) - Roman Numerals, Mars Rover, Tic Tac Toe.
+Your mentor can help you with this in a 1-1.

 ## Project
 2. [Project time](https://github.com/CodeYourFuture/Web-developer-project-london)